zhangyihome/code-push-cli/cli/README.md

 2. [React Native](#releasing-updates-react-native) - Performs the same functionality as the general release command, but also handles the task of generating the updated app contents for you (JS bundle and assets), instead of requiring you to run both `react-native bundle` and then `code-push release`.

-3. [Cordova](#releasing-updates-cordova) - Performs the same functionality as the general release command, but also handles the task of preparing the app update for you, instead of requiring you to run both `cordova prepare` and then `code-push release`.
+3. [Cordova](#releasing-updates-cordova) - Performs the same functionality as the general release command, but also handles the task of preparing the app update for you, instead of requiring you to run both `cordova prepare` (or `phonegap build` for PhoneGap instances)  and then `code-push release`.

 Which of these commands you should use is mostly a matter of requirements and/or preference.
 However, we generally recommend using the relevant platform-specific command to start (since it greatly simplifies the experience), and then leverage the general-purpose `release` command if/when greater control is needed.